 to my website.
 I am a mathematician working in the area of probability theory and stochastic analysis.
 Currently I am a PostDoc with Prof. Dr. Peter Friz at TU Berlin.

 Previously, I was a PostDoc in the groups of Prof. Dr. Michael Röckner in Bielefeld and Prof. Franco Flandoli in Pisa.
-From 2018 to 2021 I was a PhD fellow in the IRTG 2235 at Bielefeld University.
+From 2018 to 2021 I was a PhD student in the IRTG 2235 at Bielefeld University.

 My research centers around nonlinear Fokker-Planck-Kolmogorov equations, nonlinear Markov processes and fluid dynamical equations.